 This curriculum engages students with the history, culture and impact of railroads in the American West from 1850-1900.
 The unit features four exploratory, hands-on lessons that can be taught in sequence or as stand-alone lessons.
 Railroads of the West curriculum-related art and artifacts can be experienced by scheduling a museum visit and guided tour.

-2012 Jingle Rails Curriculum (Guide for Indiana third-grade classrooms )
+2015 Jingle Rails Curriculum Guide for families and Indiana third-grade classrooms

 Guide students in understanding the indigenous tribes of Indiana.
 This useful guide can support a visit to the Eiteljorg Museum’s Mihtohseenionki Gallery or provide guidance for creating lessons for study in the classroom.

 Introduce students to a variety of contemporary artists, representing various cultures.
 Through audio and video, learn about their work, lives and cultures.
 Red/Black: Related Through History Curriculum

 The combined history of African Americans and Native Americans is an essential American story.
 Help your students explore this largely-ignored subject with the Red/Black: Related through History interdisciplinary curriculum, which focuses on IDOE Academic Standards for 3rd to 5th grade students.
 More information about black history can be found at blackpast.org